justincfeng/cereal.jl/docs/src/locatorfuncs.md

 differences between the neighbors of the sorted points, and the tolerance parameter `q`.

-In all cases, the errors are minimized by sorting points according to their Minkowski norms and selecting the point with the smallest norm.
+Since the difference vector ``dX_I:=X_{\rm c}-X_I`` must be lightlike, the errors are minimized by sorting results according to the Minkowski norms of the difference vectors and selecting the result with the smallest Minkowski norm.

 ```@docs
 cereal.mlocator